 You may be asked to use 'peer reviewed' or 'refereed' references.
 These are evaluated by subject experts before publication, so can indicate higher quality and more authoritative information.
 Not all 'scholarly' or 'academic' resources are peer reviewed.

-You can search for information using a range of tools, including the Library Catalogue and databases, Google Scholar, and internet search engines.
-Choose the sources that are best suited to your need.
+You can search for information using a range of tools, including the Library Collection and databases, Google Scholar, and internet search engines.
+Choose the sources that are best suited to your needs.

 Select the plus symbols below to learn more about different search options.